KhronosGroup/glTF/specification/README.md

 ### glTF.accessors

 A dictionary object of [`accessor`](#reference-accessor) objects.
-The name of each accessor is an id in the global glTF namespace that is used to reference the accessor.
-An accessor is a A typed view into a bufferView.
+The name of each accessor is an ID in the global glTF namespace that is used to reference the accessor.
+An accessor is a typed view into a bufferView.

 * **Type**: `object`
 * **Required**: No, default: `{}`